Chondroblast: Transcription factors

 An important genetic component of this process is Sox9, a HMG box transcription factor, which marks progenitor cells for chondrogenic differentiation.
 Inactivation of the Sox9 gene will result in the loss of all Cartilage, and thus Chondroblast, formation.
 This factor is also expressed alongside Sox5 and Sox6.

 Runx2 is another important genetic component of Chondroblast formation.
 It has been found that expressing this gene will result in the suppression of the differentiation of chondroblasts.
 Expression of this gene will also prompt already formed cartilage to undergo endochondral ossification which will prompt the cartilage to form bone.

-It is important to note here that these genes are not the only factors which determine whether chondroblasts will form.
+These genes are not the only factors which determine whether chondroblasts will form.
 General inactivation or activation of these gene doesn't turn all affected cells into one type or another.
 Extrinsic environmental factors act upstream in determining what cell type will form out of any particular mesenchymal progenitor cell.